dipperLyra/Eche-Mkpadi/index.md

 ![networkpacket_screenshot](wireshark.png)

-If I am able to capture and read the messages, so, is the sysadmin guy, if I were in an office.
+If I am able to capture and read the messages, so is the sysadmin guy, if I were in an office.
 Therefore, there is need to make this channel secured!

 ### Setting up a secured connection